vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 means that, for example, if message M1 is sent on channel C1 and then message M2 is sent on channel C2, the server process can ensure that the messages are processed in the order they were sent.
-The server just has to ensure that C1 and C2 are redirected to the same MsgQueue, which will preserve the message ordering within the MsgQueue.
+The server just has to ensure that C1 and C2 have the same MsgQueue set as their destination, which will preserve the message ordering within the MsgQueue.

 In contrast, Zircon's current IPC primitives are not able to preserve message ordering in this case, because channels C1 and C2 have